What to Feed Your Rabbit

 Use a good quality, high fiber alfalfa or timothy based pellet as a small part of your rabbit’s diet.

 Feed a minimum of 1 cup vegetables for each 4 lbs. of body weight.
 Select at least three types of vegetables daily.
 A variety is necessary in order to obtain the necessary nutrients, with one each day that contains Vitamin A, indicated by an *.
 Add one vegetable to the diet at a time.
-Eliminate if it causes soft stools or diarrhea.
+Introduce gradually and eliminate if it causes soft stools or diarrhea.

 Limit fruits to 1-2 tablespoons per 5 lbs. of body weight (none if dieting) from the list below of high fiber fruits.
 Sugary fruits such as bananas and grapes should be used only sparingly, as occasional treats.
 Bunnies have a sweet tooth and if left to their own devices will devour sugary foods to the exclusion of healthful ones.